You are using an outdated browser. Please upgrade your browser to improve your experience.

 A spinal cord injury doesn’t just happen to the person it happens to the entire family.
 This often changes family dynamics and priorities and it is important for the family to understand how to help and how to be supportive and encouraging.
 Sometimes just the presence of a loved one inspires the patient to work harder.
 We always encourage family members to be involved with a patient’s rehab and therapy.

-Gaylord Hospital's new Spinal Cord Injury Adolescent Suites provide a bright patient room that connects via a shared bath with a family room/suite that sleeps two.
+Gaylord Hospital's new Spinal Cord Injury Adolescent Suites provide a bright patient room that is connected via a shared bath with a family room/suite that sleeps two.
 This allows family members 24 hour access to their son or daughter.
 There is no cost for the family suite.
 Having family members close by not only provides emotional support after a spinal cord injury, but also allows the family to learn how to best support and care for their son or daughter when he or she returns home.
 The video provides a quick tour of the patient room, family suite and The Loft - an entertainment space with a large screen tv, Xbox, video games, iPad, etc., where patients can entertain friends.

 Inpatient Admissions: (203) 284-2810